continuouscoordination/principles/en/adoption.md

   <path fill="currentColor" d="m362.84 550.27 14.3-8.25v16.5l-14.3-8.25Zm-69.32-89.43 8.25 14.3h-16.5l8.25-14.3Zm89.96-69.32-14.29 8.25v-16.5l14.3 8.25Zm68.79 88.9-8.25-14.28h16.5l-8.25 14.28Zm107.14-132.01a2 2 0 0 0 0-2.82l-12.72-12.73a2 2 0 1 0-2.83 2.83L555.17 347l-11.31 11.31a2 2 0 1 0 2.83 2.83l12.72-12.73ZM494 349h64v-4h-64v4Zm637.41-.59c.79-.78.79-2.04 0-2.82l-12.72-12.73a2 2 0 0 0-2.83 2.83l11.31 11.31-11.31 11.31a2 2 0 0 0 2.83 2.83l12.72-12.73ZM1066 349h64v-4h-64v4Z"/>
 </svg>

 It’s also important to note that Continuous Coordination is not designed to replace established tools, processes, or communication channels.
 Instead, it’s an _overlay_ layer that offers instant improvements by solving for the underlying problems that typically hold organizations back: miscommunication, opaque vision, fractured context, micromanagement, and misalignment.

 As you follow the steps, look for efficiencies, but we don’t recommend _replacing_ existing processes right away.
 As an overlay, Continuous Coordination will work alongside waterfall, agile, OKRs, and many other embedded processes.

-Shoot for a gradual, incremental approach, and let the principles themselves do the heavy lifting.
+Shoot for a gradual, incremental approach and let the principles do the heavy lifting.

 ## Step 1: Establish high-frequency, single-team communication loops

 **Implement _Keep a steady beat_ at the team level on a daily basis.**

 Within each team, automate a way for all contributors and managers to _briefly_ summarize their intentions for the day in writing and share it with the rest of the team.
 Use existing communication channels that have the best chance of getting these check-ins in front of the whole team.
-Configure notification prompts so that team members don’t have to remember to check-in.
+Configure notification prompts so that team members don’t have to remember to check in.
 This will help the motion become habitual.

 ## Step 2: Establish low-frequency communication loops for team and cross-team objectives

 **Implement _Keep a steady beat_ at the organization level on a weekly or bi-weekly basis.**

-Automate a way for contributors and managers to update their progress, in writing, against shared objectives and share it with the rest of the organization.
+Automate a way for contributors and managers to update their progress — in writing — against shared objectives and share it with the rest of the organization.
 For example, a team could have a quarterly goal and update their progress against that goal every week or two.
 Keep these updates short and consumable but not shallow, with enough context and details to underpin further discussion if necessary.
-Use communication channels that ensure the updates are highly visible and not buried in folder or the dark corners of your knowledge base.
+Use communication channels that ensure the updates are highly visible and not buried in a folder or the dark corners of your knowledge base.

 ## Step 3: Lead by example